Project News

 Interestingly, Kenya Power has also joined the solar movement.

-The company recently said it will contract private firms to install solar panels for interested customers under a design-build-finance and operate model.
+The company recently said it will contract private firms to install solar panels for interested customers under a design-build-finance and operate the model.